-- a. members of all the Boards and Councils of Abu Dhabi University: - members of Academic and Non-academic staff of Abu Dhabi University; - registered students of Abu Dhabi University; - other students taking courses in Abu Dhabi University as agreed by the manager of the library or an authorized representative; - e. students of other UAE universities as authorized by the manager of the library; - access to the library print and online collection for the wider community is allowed on campus.
+- members of all the Boards and Councils of Abu Dhabi University; - b. members of Academic and Non-academic staff of Abu Dhabi University; - c. registered students of Abu Dhabi University; - d. other students taking courses in Abu Dhabi University as agreed by the manager of the library or an authorized representative; - students of other UAE universities as authorized by the manager of the library; - f. access to the library print and online collection for the wider community is allowed on campus.

-Abu Dhabi University library provides the following services to its h.
-Library guides
+Abu Dhabi University library provides the following services to its users:

 - a.
 Circulation and Reserves

-- Reference Service
+- b.
+Reference Service

 - c.
 Full Text e-Journals Search

-- Group Study Rooms
+- d.
+Group Study Rooms

-- Information Literacy Sessions
+- e.
+Information Literacy Sessions

-- Interlibrary Loan
+- f.
+Interlibrary Loan

 - g.
 Online Library Catalog

+- h.
+Library guides